 a.
-Undersubscription within a category
+Under-subscription within a category

-If the school is undersubscribed within the Faith category, additional offers will be made to children from the Open category until the admission number of 108 is met or all applicants have been offered a place.
-All applicants for the Faith category who are not offered a place under that category will automatically be considered within the open category.
+If the school is undersubscribed within a category additional offers will be made to children from the other category until the admission number of 60 is met or all applicants have been offered a place.

 b.
-Oversubscription within a category
+Over-subscription within a category or sub-category

 Where the number of applications is greater than the admission number, all applications will be ranked using the oversubscription criteria set out above.
-Thereafter, all other applications will be ranked by Random allocation.
-In order to ensure fairness, the School Admissions Team will administer the random allocation procedure overseen by an independent adjudicator in accordance with the random allocation procedure.
+Thereafter, all other applications will be ranked using proximity to the school based on the distance data provided by Birmingham Local Authority.